Characterizing stochastic cell cycle dynamics in exponential growth: Supplemental derivations

 which is double the current number of cells $N$.
-The factor of two arises due to the cumulative nature of the creation number.
+The factor of two arises due to the cumulative nature of $N_\tau^+(t)$.
 To understand this intuitively, consider the total number of cells in each generation:

 which is a geometric series and can be summed to $2N$, matching Eq.~\ref{eqncreation2}.
+We can now multiply by the $\tau$-dependence term, $e^{-k\tau}$, to obtain: